pointplus/hello-world/README.md

 # hello-world
-My first repository for Hello World projects.
+My first repository for a Hello World project.